benvon/dotnet-builder-plus/README.md

 # dotnet-builder-plus

 A .NET builder image that contains common tools for building .NET applications in an Azure DevOps (ADO) environment.
-This image is based on the official Microsoft .NET SDK image and includes additional tools and packages commonly needed for enterprise .NET development. **This image is intentionally very large.** The goal is to speed up CI builds of dotnet applications by pre-caching as much of the dotNet frameworks and packages as possible so that this work doesn't have to be done on every CI run.
+This image is based on the official Microsoft .NET SDK image and includes additional tools and packages commonly needed for enterprise .NET development.

+Attempts have been made to minimize the size of this image by trimming cached python libraries from the Azure CLI installation and using a minimal JRE installation.

 ## Features

 - Based on Microsoft's official .NET SDK image (version 8.0)
-- Pre-installed global tools:
-  - Entity Framework Core CLI (`dotnet-ef`)
-  - SonarScanner for .NET (`dotnet-sonarscanner`)
-  - ReportGenerator (`dotnet-reportgenerator-globaltool`)
-  - NuGet Package Outdated Checker (`dotnet-outdated-tool`)
 - Azure CLI integration
-- Pre-warmed NuGet package cache
-- Pre-configured Entity Framework Core tooling
 - Additional development tools:
   - Java Development Kit (JDK)
   - jq for JSON processing